thofisch/doc-api/docs/index.md

 __*What should we do when the guideline changes?
 Do existing APIs have to change?*__

 ## Conventions Used in These Guidelines

+In these guidelines when referring to an API, we implicitly mean a web API delivered over HTTP.
+The terms: API, web API, and public API may be used interchangeably throughtout these guidelines.

 The following typographical conventions are used in these guidelines: